sinyeen/Sinyeen_Portfolio/README.md

 <img src="https://github.com/sinyeen/Sinyeen_Portfolio/blob/main/Images/Sinyee's%20Portfolio.gif">

 # Hello, folks! <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f467.png?v8" width="30px"> <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Sin Yee and I am from Malaysia.
+My name is Sin Yee.
 I am a data science graduate from Monash University who is passionate in data processing, predictive analytics, and machine learning.
 I am excited in the ways data can be used to shape our future.
 Here are some of the interesting projects I have worked on over the last two years.

 <br>